If you are licensed and/or registered to perform your job, you will soon be able to work across states and territories without needing to:

 - Property Agents.

-This means if you hold a licence or registration in another jurisdiction for the above occupational activity, you are unable to work under AMR in Tasmania until exemptions are revoked (which for most occupations is anticipated to be from 1 July 2022).
+This means if you hold a licence or registration in another jurisdiction for the above occupational activity, you are unable to work under AMR in Tasmania at this time.

 However, you may still apply under the mutual recognition process, which remains unchanged.